barton-willis/asymptotic_expansion/README.md

 Additionally, this repository has three related files that are not a part of the asymptotic expansion package; these files are:

 * `simplimexpt` is new implementation of the function that computes the limit of an exponential function.
-Running the testsite with `simplimexpt` fixes seven rtest_limit_extra failures and it causes 55 testsuite failures (some of these 55 failures are syntatic, not semantic failures) plus one test that triggers multiple calls to asksign.
+Running the testsite with `simplimexpt` fixes seven rtest_limit_extra failures and it causes 55 testsuite failures (some of these 55 are syntatic not semantic failures) plus one test that triggers multiple calls to asksign.

-* `my-infsimp` is an effort at a new implementation of the function `simpinf.` The function `simpinf` does extended real arithmetic; for example, it simplifies `ind + 1` to `ind.` The testsuite stalls running`rtestsum` when this file has been loaded, but removing one test from `rtestsum` allows the testsuite to finish.
-Doing so, fixes four `rtest_limit_extra` failures 111, 125, 267, and 317.
-Additionally, it causes seven testsuite failures, but for some of these, the expected results are sub optional and the result using `my-infsimp` are better.
+* `my-infsimp` is an effort at a new implementation of the function `simpinf.` The function `simpinf` does extended real arithmetic; for example, it simplifies `ind + 1` to `ind.` The testsuite stalls running `rtestsum` when this file has been loaded, but removing one test from `rtestsum` allows the testsuite to finish.
+Doing so, fixes `rtest_limit_extra` failures 111, 125, 267, and 317.
+Additionally, it causes seven testsuite failures.

 * `continuous_p` is a function that attempts to determine if an expression is continuous.